Espresso-Aficionados/website/guides/manual_dial.md

 * Bloom it: Extend the pre-infusion, you're now doing a **blooming shot**.
 Let the puck sit at 1 bar and saturate for however long necessary for the bottom to completely bead up and start dripping.
 This can sometimes take 30-60 seconds.
 * Gentle Pressure: Ramp up gently to the highest pressure that doesn't make the shot spray out.
 * Reduce the ratio: These shots get bitter faster because of the high amount of contact time and fines, so you will want to pull the shot shorter (e.g. 1:1.5).

-> ### Channeling tip
-> If you feel the lever "give way" (a channel has formed), ease off the pressure instantly.
-Dropping to 2–3 bars allows the puck to relax and sometimes "reseal" the hole, saving the cup from becoming an undrinkable astringent mess.